A simple step by step guide to Odoo Subscription App

 Now, click on Configuration at the top and select Subscription Stages.
 This is where you can configure the stages for your subscription so it becomes easy for you to determine the state of your subscription.

 Next, click on Configuration at the top and select Close Reasons.
-In this section, you can keep track of the reason behind your subscription ending (closing), and why you may be losing your customers.
+In this section, you can keep track of the reason behind your subscription ending.
+And why you may be losing your customers.

 By clicking on Configuration and then selecting Activity Types, you can set-up the activities (i.e. Email, Call, Meeting, Reminders, etc.) which you may need in order to further communicate with your customers.